-UOW performance student, Naoise tells us about her first weeks of uni and how it compares to high school.
+UOW performance student tells us about her first weeks of uni and how it compares to high school.

 Starting university can be fun and scary at the same time.
 But, you're not alone, and you'll find plenty of support along the way.

 Moving away from home for the first time, especially at 18, is a scary experience - even before you add starting uni on top of that!
 I'd only ever visited Wollongong in the past to enjoy the amazing beaches, so moving here, there was definitely a sense of uncertainty.
-Initially, I began to miss the little things I'd taken for granted, like knowing where the closest bus stop was, or supermarket, or petrol station.
+Initially, I began to miss the little things I'd taken for granted, like knowing where the closest bus stop, supermarket or petrol station was.
 Leaving that sense of security and certainty was definitely a daunting concept.

-The atmosphere is completely different to that of school.
-There's such a variety of people, so every day you step onto campus you're bound to meet someone new and interesting.
-I also find that there is more opportunity for self-expression in classes and through the clubs and societies.
+The atmosphere is completely different to high school.
+There's a variety of people, so every day you step onto campus, you're bound to meet someone new and interesting.
+I also find there is more opportunity for self-expression in classes and through clubs and societies.
 It feels like there's a place for everyone, whereas sometimes in high school it can be difficult to find that same sense of connection and belonging.

-Performing is something I'm very passionate about, so learning doesn't feel like it did in high school, which was at times mundane and tedious.
-My degree is very prac based, so I've been loving every minute.
-Every day I get to learn and do what I love, so regardless of how demanding the study or assignments may become, I'm sure the experience will continue to be more enjoyable than high school.
+Performing is something I'm very passionate about, so learning doesn't feel like it did in high school, which at times was mundane and tedious.
+My degree is hands-on, and I've been loving every minute.
+I get to learn and do what I love, so regardless of how demanding the study or assignments may become, I'm sure the experience will continue to be more enjoyable than high school.

 It's like an entirely different world here.
 I had high expectations of the facilities before I began as I'd heard amazing things from second and third-year students, but the options available to students are amazing.
-Even if I have gotten lost more than a couple of times I found this handy app to help me find my way around!
-With a huge variety of food choices, a supermarket, banks, travel agent, hairdresser, gym and library, UOW is like its own town.
+With a huge variety of food choices, a supermarket, banks, hairdresser, gym and a library, UOW is like its own town.